RocketSoftware/uniface-ux/README.md

 ## How to integrate with the Uniface installation
-As described above, developers can build the Uniface UX bundles by themself, and the result bundles will be generated in dist sub-directory, including files:
+As outlined above, developers can build the Uniface UX bundles themselves.
+The resulting bundles will be generated in the dist subdirectory and include the following files:
     - unifaceux.min.js, minimized unifaceux JavaScript bundle file
     - unifaceux.min.css, minimized UnifaceUX CSS bundle file
     - *.woff, Icon image file

-Users can use these Uniface UX bundle files to update or replace the bundle files in their Uniface installation.
+Users can use these Uniface UX bundle files to update or replace the existing bundles in their Uniface installation.

-Users should take care of the release versions of Uniface UX and their Uniface installation.
-Basically, these two versions should be always same; otherwise, users need carefully check or consult with specialists if they are compatible.
-When they are not compatible, the result could cause unknown error behaviors.
+Users should ensure that the UX Widget Interface Version (web.ini) of Uniface UX matches the version in their Uniface installation.
+Both versions should be identical.
+If they differ, users are strongly adviced to verify compatibility.
+Using mismatched versions may lead to unexpected errors or unstable behaviors.

 ### How to deploy the self-built bundle files into the Uniface installation

-Assume that your Uniface installation is in ${UNIFACE_INSTALLATION_DIR}, for example, which could be "C:\Program Files\Uniface\Uniface10403".
-The default location for the Uniface UX bundles will be ${UNIFACE_INSTALLATION_DIR}\uniface\webapps\uniface\common\ux.
+Suppose your Uniface installation is located in ${UNIFACE_INSTALLATION_DIR} - for example "C:\Program Files\Uniface\Uniface10403".
+By default, the Uniface UX bundles are located in ${UNIFACE_INSTALLATION_DIR}\uniface\webapps\uniface\common\ux.

-You can deploy your self-built unifaceux bundles by copying the Uniface UX bundles in unifaceux\dist to ${UNIFACE_INSTALLATION_DIR}\uniface\webapps\uniface\common\ux and overwrite there.
+To deploy your self-built unifaceux bundles, copy the content of unifaceux\dist to ${UNIFACE_INSTALLATION_DIR}\uniface\webapps\uniface\common\ux, replacing the existing files.